Updated July 6, 2026

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-Workers compensation insurance cost in Wyoming is shaped by payroll, class codes, claims history, and the state’s regulatory environment, and the state data shows an average premium range of $62 to $268 per month.
-That sits below the national average by the state’s premium index of 92, but the monthly figure is only a starting point because workers comp is rated per $100 of payroll.
-The product data shows a broad national rate range of $0.75 to $2.74 per $100 of payroll, and Wyoming pricing still moves up or down based on employee classification codes, total annual payroll, experience modification rate, state regulations, industry risk level, and claims history.
+Workers compensation insurance cost in Wyoming is shaped by payroll, class codes, claims history, and the state’s regulatory environment.
+That sits below the national average by the state’s premium index of 92, but monthly cost is only part of the picture because workers comp is rated per payroll.
+Wyoming pricing moves up or down based on employee classification codes, total annual payroll, experience modification rate, state regulations, industry risk level, and claims history.

 The local economy helps explain why quotes vary.
 Mining & Oil/Gas Extraction is the largest employment sector listed for Wyoming at 12.4% of jobs, and that kind of work usually creates very different pricing pressure than office-based roles.
 Healthcare & Social Assistance, Accommodation & Food Services, and Retail Trade are also major sectors, so carriers are evaluating a mix of physical, repetitive, and customer-facing work environments across the state.
 With 180 active insurance companies competing here, you may see a wide spread on a workers comp quote in Wyoming depending on how each carrier classifies your payroll and whether they view your loss history as stable.

 A practical way to think about price in Wyoming is this: more payroll in a higher-risk class generally means a higher premium, while clean claims and a favorable EMR can help reduce the base rate.
-The state-specific premium index and below-average monthly range suggest a relatively competitive market, but nothing in the data supports a guaranteed low price.
+The state-specific premium index suggests a relatively competitive market, but nothing here supports a guaranteed low price.
 Your final workers compensation insurance in Wyoming quote will still depend on how your jobs are coded and how much exposure the carrier sees in your operations.

 What Makes Cheyenne Different